Formaleuros, Formalbitcoins, and Virtual Monies: A survey of ToM F /IoM F

 \end{itemize} \item Modern coin systems \begin{itemize} \item Counting techniques, production methods, usability problems for various user groups (for instance usability for blind users), \item Wear of coins, patterns of usage, regional distribution of coins, counting coins that have been lost. \item Bringing new types of coin into circulation.
-This issue more recently (second half of 20th century) in connection with the role of coins in vending machines. \item Criteria for designing coinages.
+This issue more recently (second half of 20th century) in connection with the role of coins in vending machines. \item Criteria for designing coinages, coin types, coin type versions, coin type kinds, and coin type kind instances(i.e.e. coins).
 The use of coins by various age groups. \end{itemize} \end{enumerate}